Frequently asked questions

 How do you use my information?

-See our full privacy policy which details our information management process.
+For full details, see our full privacy policy which lays out our information management process.

 I want to make a complaint about BBC Children in Need.